Geopolitics in the coronavirus era – who will be crowned winner?

 English, French, Arabic

-Julien Barnes-Dacey is the director of the Middle East & North Africa programme at the European Council on Foreign Relations.
+Julien Barnes-Dacey is the director of the Middle East & North Africa programme and interim director of the Africa programme at the European Council on Foreign Relations.
 He works on European policy towards the wider region, with a particular focus on Syria and regional geopolitics.

 Barnes-Dacey’s recent publications include “Principled pragmatism: Europe’s place in a multipolar Middle East,” “Society max: How Europe can help Syrians survive Assad and coronavirus,” and “Guns and governance: How Europe should talk with non-state armed groups in the Middle East.”
 His work has been published in the likes of Foreign Policy, Politico, the Financial Times, and the New York Times.